A complete guide to Cambridge IGCSE Co-ordinated Sciences (0654)

 Good to know

-Where students lose marks On Paper 6, the most common errors are vague observations in chemistry (writing "colour change" instead of "green to blue"), missing axis labels on graphs, and method answers that fail to state how the dependent variable is measured.
+Where students lose marks Common pitfalls on Paper 6 include vague observations in chemistry (writing "colour change" instead of "green to blue"), missing axis labels on graphs, and method answers that fail to state how the dependent variable is measured.
 Be specific and precise on every observation.

 Grading and route choice

-Most academically strong students take Extended because it unlocks the higher grades and is widely accepted as equivalent to GCSE Combined Science Higher tier.
+Most academically strong students take Extended because it unlocks higher grades.
 Your school will normally make the route decision based on mocks.

 Grade boundaries shift every series and are published by Cambridge on results day each August and January.